dyn4j/dyn4j.github.io/_posts/2021-05-02-a-faster-broadphase-in-dyn4j-4-0-0.md

 }
 ```

 This flow would be called for every frame of the simulation.
-Thus, for every frame we have to retest everything with everything (reduced by our data structure of course).  this seems like a lot of work, but it make sense - we need to make sure that new collisions are detected and old collisions are no longer handled.
+Thus, for every frame we have to retest everything with everything.  this seems like a lot of work, but it makes sense - we need to make sure that new collisions are detected and old collisions are no longer handled.
 The magic for the improved performance in dyn4j 4.0.x lies in this process.

 Imagine that we have the following configuration on frame 1 of our simulation:

 {% include figure.html name="scene1.png" caption="Frame 1 of our sample scene" %}

 We have three squares with expanded bounding shapes (AABBs in this case).
 The purple and teal expanded bounding shapes are overlapping.
 The orange object's expanded bounding shape is offset because the orange object moved last frame.
 Also imagine the purple object is moving as well, but the teal object is stationary.
-In this setup we have 3 object and therefore 4 collision tests to do in the worst case (brute-force).
+In this setup we have 3 objects and therefore 3 collision tests to do in the worst case (brute-force).
 Purple vs. Teal, Purple vs. Orange, Teal vs. Orange.

 > We don't test Purple vs. Teal _and_ Teal vs. Purple as this would give the same result.